-Descriptor: Demonstrates or practices appropriate: months of Teaching, training and supervision to peers, medical Effective feedback to colleagues training) students, junior doctors, laboratory staff and others 31-36 Applies ICP-derived learning to a Forensic Histopathology Applies the skills learnt in ICP to Forensic Histopathology and 51-50 context continues to deliver and ask for effective feedback 37-48 Contributes to formal and informal teaching and training Routinely reflects on feedback and uses it to enhance performance.
-Can give effective feedback to junior trainees with action plans where appropriate 49-60 Can co-ordinate a variety of departmental teaching activities by planning appropriately and choosing the right format / style for a particular subject area, audience or setting Can deliver nuanced feedback relating to complex issues 61-66 Is a confident and effective educator Able to deliver effective and empathetic feedback within the context of the wider Medicolegal death investigation community
+Time (FTE Descriptor: Demonstrates or practises appropriate: months of training) Teaching, training and supervision to peers, medical students, junior doctors, laboratory staff and others Effective feedback to colleagues 31-36 Applies ICP-derived learning to a forensic histopathology context Applies the skills learnt in ICP to forensic histopathology and continues to deliver and ask for effective feedback 37-48 Contributes to formal and informal teaching and training Routinely reflects on feedback and uses it to enhance performance Can give effective feedback to junior trainees with action plans where appropriate 49-60 Can co-ordinate a variety of departmental teaching activities by planning appropriately and choosing the right format/style for a particular subject area, audience or setting Can deliver nuanced feedback relating to complex issues 61-66 Is a confident and effective educator Able to deliver effective and empathetic feedback within the context of the wider medico-legal death investigation community

-CiP 7: Able to self-appraise, learn and adapt
+CiP 7: Able to self-appraise, learn and adapt.

-• Descriptor: Demonstrates or practices app • months of training) Reflective learning strategies to aid learning and improve performance.
-Application of knowledge to adapt to new clinical situations.
-Effective working with different team departments, professional groups ar external agencies.
-31-36 Applies ICP-derived learning to a Forensic Histopathology context.
-Reflects regularly, particularly after exposure to new areas of practice Applies the skills learnt in ICP to Forensic Histopathology and adapts quickly and effectively to new roles in teams as they arise 37-48 Demonstrates reflective learning in a wide range of routine activities and covering the entire scope of practice Actively seeks relevant clinical information.
-Adapts knowledge as new findings emerge, mindful of conveying appropriate level of certainty Takes on roles with increasing levels of responsibility within teams and adapts accordingly 49-60 Demonstrates reflective learning with particular focus on complex and difficult situations and cases, is comfortable and experienced with personal approach to reflective life-long learning Routinely demonstrates ability to adapt and work effectively with different teams 61-66 Reflects constructively and objectively on role, skills, knowledge and limitations within the wider medicolegal death investigation community and improves performance within this context Confident to apply knowledge to complex clinical scenarios and able to adapt to and cope with new and potentially unusual clinical scenarios Contributes to and works effectively within a variety of team scenarios within Forensic Histopathology
+Time (FTE Descriptor: Demonstrates or practises app ropriate: months of training) Reflective learning strategies to aid learning and improve performance Application of knowledge to adapt to new clinical situations Effective working with different teams, departments, professional groups and external agencies 31-36 Applies ICP-derived learning to a forensic histopathology context Reflects regularly, particularly after exposure to new areas of practice Applies the skills learnt in ICP to forensic histopathology and gains a basic understanding of the common clinical scenarios encountered Applies the skills learnt in ICP to forensic histopathology and adapts quickly and effectively to new roles in teams as they arise 37-48 Demonstrates reflective learning in a wide range of routine activities and covering the entire scope of practice Actively seeks relevant clinical information Adapts knowledge as new findings emerge, mindful of conveying the appropriate level of certainty Takes on roles with increasing levels of responsibility within teams and adapts accordingly 49-60 Demonstrates reflective learning with particular focus on complex and difficult situations and cases; is comfortable and experienced with a personal approach to reflective life-long learning Can apply and adapt knowledge to complex clinical scenarios and when under pressure Routinely demonstrates ability to adapt and work effectively with different teams 61-66 Reflects constructively and objectively on role, skills, knowledge and limitations within the wider medico-legal death investigation community and improves performance within this context Confident to apply knowledge to complex clinical scenarios and able to adapt to and cope with new and potentially unusual clinical scenarios Contributes to and works effectively in a variety of team scenarios within forensic histopathology

-Specialty Specific Capabilities in Practice CIP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care
+Specialty CiPs CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care.